AI4Science-WestlakeU/ABMS/README.md

 ## Handwriting Generation

 ### Quick Start
+The code of handwriting generation task is based on [[paper]](https://arxiv.org/abs/2410.02309).

-Implement according to the original paper.
-Just replace the corresponding files `./unetddpm.py` `./evaluate_char.py` and run evaluate_char.py .
+Implement according to the original repository.
+Just replace the corresponding files `./unet_ddpm.py` `./basemodel.py` and run `evaluate_char.py` .